 A list of your audience’s interests will appear.

-This is valuable information because you will want to tailor your content to their likes so you can keep them coming back to your site.
+This is valuable information because you will want to tailor your content to their likes to keep them coming back to your site.

 To discover where your audience lives, click Goe > Location.